UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 **Multithreading:**

-  Multiple code paths sharing memory
+  Multiple code paths sharing memory -- one Python interpreter, one set of Python objects.

 **Multiprocessing:**

-  Multiple code paths with separate memory space.
+  Multiple code paths with separate memory space -- completely separate Python interpreter.

 **Asyncronous programming:**

-  Multiple "jobs" run at "arbitrary" times.
+  Multiple "jobs" run at "arbitrary" times -- but usually in one thread -- i.e. only one code path, one interpreter.

 Lots of different packages for both in the standard library and 3rd party libraries.

 How to know what to choose?

- - IO bound vs. CPU bound
+ - IO bound vs. CPU bound -- CPU bound requires multiprocessing (at least with pure Python)
  - Event driven cooperative multitasking vs. preemptive multitasking
  - Callbacks vs coroutines + scheduler/event loop